pmorissette/ffn/README.md

 ffn
 ===

-ffn - a financial function library written in Python
+ffn - a financial function library written in Python.

+Alpha stage - not ready for use.